--- Optional.
+--pro- Optional.
 Which backup profile to use when taking a backup.
-Uses the default backup profile (1) profile=PROFILE\ID hen omitted.
+Uses the default backup profile (1) file=PROFILE\ID when omitted.

 You need to specify the numeric backup profile.
 For example, to take a backup with profile #2 you need to specify --profile=2.